833.200.0213

 The average liquor store owner earns between $30,000 and $100,000 annually, with some earning much more if the store is in a busy urban area or offers niche products.

-Smaller stores or rural locations may net less, but smart business practices—like embracing holiday promotions, hosting tastings, or using POS data to track top-sellers—can increase profits over time.
+Smaller stores or rural locations may net less, but smart business practices, such as embracing holiday promotions, hosting tastings, or using POS data to track top-sellers, can increase profits over time.
 Owners who reinvest profits and expand wisely will see earnings grow significantly year over year.

 What Are the Pros of Running a Liquor Store?

-While we touched on a few pros in the introduction, let’s expand on those and discuss a few other pros to owning a liquor business.
+While we touched on a few pros in the introduction, let’s expand on those and discuss a few other pros of owning a liquor business:

-Unlike many retail businesses, liquor stores enjoy year-round demand.
-While consumer spending certainly ups during the holidays, most people find excuses to drink no matter the occasion.
+• Demand for liquor is year-round: Unlike many retail businesses, liquor stores enjoy year-round demand.
+While consumer spending certainly increases during the holidays, most people find excuses to drink no matter the occasion.

 What Are the Cons of Running a Liquor Store?

-Like any business venture, running a liquor store doesn’t come without its risks.
-It’s important to understand the cons of opening a liquor store before getting started.
+Like any business venture, running a liquor store comes with its risks.
+It’s important to understand the cons of opening a liquor store before getting started:

 Before getting started, check out our posts on obtaining a liquor license in NYC, California, Florida, Oklahoma, and Texas.